csula/cs1222-spring-2018/notes/sql-syntax.md

 * ANSI doesn't define everything
 * Vendors may not comply with standards
-* Vendors wishes to include extra features/better performance
+* Vendors wishes to include extra features or better performance

 In summary, when it comes to ANSI SQL (standard) vs DBMS(Database Management System) SQL (vendor specific):